1800 Words | Reading Time: 15 Minutes

 Most entrepreneurs focus on their own ego instead of getting into their client’s ego and focusing on their needs and problems.
 They should be asking, “What are the clients looking for?”

-Get Copywriting Secrets when you sign up for early access here.
+Get Copywriting Secrets when you register for the training here.

 Tip 3: Research What’s On The Customer’s Mind